nasa/SROMPy/docs/example.rst

 Approach b) Piecewise-linear approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now a more accurate piecewise-linear SROM surrogate model is formed to estimate the CDF of the maximum displacement.
-To do so, gradients must be calculated using finite difference and provided to the 𝚂𝚁𝙾𝙼𝚂𝚞𝚛𝚛𝚘𝚐𝚊𝚝𝚎 class upon initialization.
+To do so, gradients must be calculated using finite difference and provided to the SROMSurrogate class upon initialization.

-The finite different gradients are calculated with the help of the 𝙵𝚒𝚗𝚒𝚝𝚎𝙳𝚒𝚏𝚏𝚎𝚛𝚎𝚗𝚌𝚎 class (𝙵𝙳), requiring extra model evaluations for perturbed inputs:
+The finite different gradients are calculated with the help of the FiniteDifference class (FD), requiring extra model evaluations for perturbed inputs:

 .. code-block:: python